» 2016 Conferences & Events

 Problems remain with the agreement.
 In the United States, it has become a subject in the presidential debates.
 In Iran, people are increasingly unhappy with the economic effects of non-nuclear sanctions that remain in force.
 Has the agreement been a success?

-The following individuals have agreed to discuss the JCPOA at Chapman on October 13:
+The following individuals discussed the JCPOA at Chapman on October 13:

 - Joseph Cirincione, Ploughshares Fund